kaerus-component/arango/README.md

 make docs
 ```
 Generates the documentation in the documentation folder.
 An installation of yuidocjs is required (npm i -g yuidocjs).
+You can visit the latest documentation on http://www.arangodb.org/manuals-javascript/master/.

 Test
 ----